-Jenkins is based on Java, and to build Jenkins plugins, you need to install a Java Development Kit, or JDK.
-Recent Jenkins releases require JDK 8 to run, so that’s what we’re using here.
+Jenkins is based on Java, so to build Jenkins plugins you need to install a Java Development Kit (JDK).
+Java 17 is the version we recommend to users, so that’s what we’re using in this tutorial.

-Many Linux distributions provide packages for Oracle JDK or OpenJDK JDK for an easier install and upgrade experience.
+Many Linux distributions provide packages for Java for an easier install and upgrade experience.

 Consult your distribution’s documentation for details.

-Jenkins plugins overwhelmingly use Maven to build, so that’s what we’re going to use in this tutorial.
+Jenkins plugins mostly use Maven to build, so that’s what we’re going to use in this tutorial.

-Make sure to download one of the files with
+Make sure to download one of the binary archives (with

 This will let you invoke Maven using